 - College-branded toll stickers KnightPass, NolePass and GatorPass are also available for $18.50 plus tax.

-- Most recently, CFX introduced E-PASS Xtra, a toll transponder that works on toll roads and bridges in 18 states from Florida to Maine and west to Illinois.
+- Most recently, CFX introduced Uni (formerly named E-PASS Xtra), a toll transponder that works on all toll roads and most bridges in 19 states from Florida to Maine and west to Minnesota.

 - CFX receives no state or local tax dollars.
 Tolls revenues pay for the entire system, reinvested into local projects in the Central Florida region.
 See your toll dollars at work.

 - 60% of CFX’s roadways are currently being widened, while rights of way are being reserved for potential new transit corridors.

 - On average, the daily toll revenue on CFX’s system is over $1 million.
 For the most recent revenue information, view CFX’s monthly performance dashboard.